kburchfiel/bokeh_charts_and_web_app/setup_notes.md

 3. Including a Procfile was necessary.
 The template specified at https://www.kdnuggets.com/2020/09/flask-app-using-python-heroku.html worked for me.
 This template is also available at https://devcenter.heroku.com/articles/python-gunicorn ("web: gunicorn hello:app")

 4. I didn't create a virtual environment [although I probably should have], but I **did** need to define which libraries my code used within a requirements.txt file.
 Instead of using pip freeze > requirements.txt command, I just manually entered the several libraries that my code imported.
 (Other libraries got added in automatically during the deployment process.)
 I used the 'conda list' command within my main Conda environment to figure out which releases I needed to enter within requirements.txt, but it's possible that I didn't need to specify a release for each one.

+5. In my case, I needed to use git push heroku master instead of git push heroku main in order to deploy the app.